Ba4bes/ARMHelper/README.md

 - Access to an Azure subscription
 - Have the AzureRM or AZ module installed and a connection ready
 - Windows PowerShell or PowerShell Core.
-No tests have been done on MacOS or Linux yet.
+MacOS and Linux are tested in the pipeline, but could have issues.
+Please let me know if you run in to one

 ### Installation